MultiQC/MegaQC/docs/source/installation/installation_docker.rst

 https://docs.docker.com/engine/reference/run/

-To access a Postgres database running on a localhost you need to use host's networking.
+To access a Postgres database running on a localhost you need to use the host's networking.
 For more information, read https://docs.docker.com/network/host/

 An example command to run MegaQC with a Postgres database, which is accessible